 Another moving part, which is just as crucial and must be precisely manufactured, is the central hinge.
 With it, you adjusted the barrels eyepieces to the distance between your eyes.
 The hinge of the C-Stdar 10×42′ middle bridge works fine and allows setting the interpupillary distance from 2.3 inches to 3 inches.

-A good, accurate hinge that always keeps the two binoculars barrels exactly parallel to each other, as well as the precise arrangement of the lenses and prisms and the fine mechanical movement of the internal focusing, are essential for precisely aligned optical axes.
+A good, accurate hinge that keeps the two binocular barrels exactly parallel to each other, as well as the precise arrangement of the lenses and prisms and the fine mechanical movement of the internal focusing, are essential for precisely aligned optical axes.
 This assures the two images merge into one, so you don’t see any double images.

 Like most binoculars, the CStdar comes with a diopter compensation on the right eyepiece.
 There are no numbers, only +/- is given as a guideline.
 The datasheet does not contain any exact dioptric compensation figures either.
 My eyes differ by about 0.25 diopters and I have the diopter setting just off the 0, about a 1/10 of what’s possible.